raveberry/raveberry/README.md

 Raveberry's music player `mopidy` can play songs from Spotify, if you to log in with your account.
 Spotify Premium is required.

 * **Soundcloud Support**:
-Songs from Soundcloud are also available for you to play.
+Songs from Soundcloud are also available for you to play. ([currently broken](https://github.com/raveberry/raveberry/issues/117))

 * **Privilege Levels**:
 Grant people additional permissions like playback control.